Download for Linux x86_64 (GNU libc)

 Docker

 GitGuardian provides a public docker image on GitHub Container Registry: ghcr.io/gitguardian/ggscout/chainguard.
-The following example provides the latest version of the image, but you can change the version by replacing the latest tag from the examples.
+The following examples use the latest tag, but you can pin to a specific version for production use.

 You can manually execute the image using the following commands: